Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Experimental Evaluation

-We compare \textsc{GNNev} to \textsc{SCIP-MPNN} \cite{HojnyZCM24}, the only exact verifier immediately applicable to adversarial robustness of GNNs.
-It includes five versions with different underlying solvers and bound tightening strategies.
-To ensure fair comparison, we used the two versions that also call Gurobi 11.0.3: {GRBbasic} and {GRBsbt}\footnote{We excluded the three variants based on SCIP, noting that the experimental results in \citet{HojnyZCM24} showed that {GRBbasic} and {GRBsbt} have notably shorter runtime.}.
+We compare \textsc{GNNev} to \textsc{SCIP-MPNN} \cite{HojnyZCM24} on edge deletion\footnote{We note that \textsc{SCIP-MPNN} does not implement edge addition and its interface does not support attribute perturbations.}, the only {MIP-based} exact verifier immediately applicable to adversarial robustness of GNNs\footnote{We remark that \textsc{RobLight} \cite{lu2025roblight} outperforms our tool but it is not MIP-based, limited to structural perturbations only and does not allow certificate generation in the sense of \cite{BarrettHS26}.}. \textsc{SCIP-MPNN} includes five variants with different underlying solvers and bound tightening strategies.
+To make fair comparison, we use the two versions that also call Gurobi: {GRBbasic} and {GRBsbt}\footnote{We excluded the three variants based on SCIP, noting that the experimental results in \cite{HojnyZCM24} showed that {GRBbasic} and {GRBsbt} have notably shorter runtime.}.
 For each task, we ran these two versions separately and reported the shorter runtime as the result of \textsc{SCIP-MPNN}.
 To align with the restrictions of \textsc{SCIP-MPNN}, we utilised GNNs with {sum} aggregation, only allowed edge deletions (i.e., $F=E$), and adapted our verification objective\footnote{According to \citet{HojnyZCM24}, Eq.~(11) and Section 4.2, given the predicted class $\hat{c}_t$ for target node $t$, \textsc{SCIP-MPNN} aims to verify that $\mathbf{h}^{(K)}_t[\hat{c}_t] > \mathbf{h}^{(K)}_t[(\hat{c}_t+1)\%|C|]$ holds for all perturbed graphs.
-Their objective is simpler and more computationally tractable than ours stated in Eq.~(14).}.
+This simpler objective, which provides weaker robustness guarantees than ours stated in Eq.~(14), is used for tractability reasons.}.

-\subsubsection{Results}
+\subsubsection{Results.}